 Hello visitors of Fountain Life.
 We are delighted to have you as our guests.
 You’ve reached web pages of a spiritual fellowship based in Wisconsin.
 My name is Tyrone Burton.
 Together with my wife, I lead a small group of modern believers in God, spirituality and love among people.
-Currently the plan is to use this website as a platform for voicing our opinion on issues surrounding spirituality, faith in God and how to reconcile these things with modern science, natural world, etc. Most of the time though we’ll talk about more lighter topics like how to spark natural interest in spirituality in kids through toys like remote controlled drones below $100, Nintendo, camping out doors, etc. Such a thing is possible, believe it or not.
+Currently the plan is to use this website as a platform for voicing our opinion on issues surrounding spirituality, faith in God and how to reconcile these things with modern science, natural world, etc. Most of the time though we’ll talk about more lighter topics like how to spark natural interest in spirituality in kids through toys like remote controlled drones, Nintendo, camping outdoors, etc. Such a thing is possible, believe it or not.

 You sound like a Church